Local Motion: The State Of, Fright Doll, and Andrew Bayuk

 The State Of

 The Live Studio Sessions EP (self-released)

 Drummer Nabedi Osorio and vocalist/keyboard Steph Taylor have become local favorites with their work as the State Of.
-They play well and share an excellent chemistry that, though it's kind of journalistically douchey to do so, can be compared to a few similar national acts.
-There are the sentiments and softness of Mates of State, the sexiness of Mommy and Daddy, and even the fun and cheekiness of Captain & Tennille.
-These six ditties, with honest and poetic lyrics, are great listens from beginning to end.
-"All Come Back" and "Anything for You" are repeat faves.
-Check these two out live; they are excellent and engaging.
+Both play well, and share an excellent chemistry that, though it's kind of journalistically douchey to do so, can be compared to a few similar national acts.
+There are the sentiments and the softness of Mates of State, the sexiness of Mommy and Daddy, and even the fun and cheekiness of the Captain and Tennille.
+These six ditties are great listens from beginning to end, with honest and poetic lyrics; "All Come Back" and "Anything For You" are repeat faves.
+If you haven't already, check these two out live; they are excellent and engaging.